Slothkrew/Slothbot/README.md

 Features
 ========

-* Blurt lines from a text file at intervals or on demand (!blurt).
+* A messy implementation of a currency converter because whatever.
-* Convert between currencies (!convert quantity currency-a currency-b)
+* A wheel of misfortune.

 Requirements
 ========